-This great little mountain bike park is nestled in the forest beside Kaiteriteri in Nelson, one of New Zealand’s most beautiful beach resorts.
+This great little mountain bike park is nestled in the native bush beside Kaiteriteri in Nelson Tasman, one of New Zealand’s most beautiful beach resorts.

-The classic introductory ride starts from the skills area, from where it’s possible to warm up on a couple of the lower trails before zigzagging up Ziggy’s then climbing via Corkscrew’s switchbacks for almost 4 km to an epic lookout over Kaiteri and Tasman Bay.
-Once the view is soaked up, riders can shred the thrilling, flowing 4 km-descent down Jaws before turning right and climbing along Big Airs, then winding through the beautiful native bush of Skulduggery, which features a 500-year old rimu tree.
+The classic introductory ride starts from the skills area, from where it’s possible to warm up on a couple of the lower trails before zigzagging up Ziggy’s then climbing via Corkscrew’s switchbacks for almost 4km to an epic lookout over Kaiteriteri and Tasman Bay.
+Once the view is soaked up, riders can shred the thrilling, flowing 4km descent down Jaws before turning right and climbing along Big Airs, then winding through the beautiful native bush of Skulduggery, which features a 500-year old rimu tree.
 Scoot offers a chance to catch the breath before the zippy switchbacks of Swish and the smooth sweeps of Easy Rider – a sweet way to finish.

-The size of the park mean it’s possible to knock off most of the trails in half a day, but the diversity of trails and good links mean there are almost endless riding options, all of which should leave folks grinning from ear to ear.
+The size of the park mean it’s possible to knock off one or more trails in a couple of hours, but the diversity of trails and good links mean there are almost endless riding options, all of which should leave folks grinning from ear to ear.
 Maps are available from the Kaiteriteri Beach camp or local bike shops.

 The mountain bike park’s proximity to Abel Tasman National Park and Kaiteriteri’s beautiful beach are real bonuses.
 But it is also conveniently located at the end of the Great Taste Trail: a fantastic, primarily off-road trail stretching across Tasman Bay and passing through Motueka, Mapua, Richmond and Nelson.